henrychronowski/henrychronowski.github.io/blog/_posts/2021-04-26-hello-jekyll.md

 ---
-title: "Daniel S. Buckstein: Hello Jekyll"
+title: "Template Blog"
-excerpt: "The first blog post: Dan is excited about this website."
+excerpt: "This is what blog posts will look like"
 ---

 <!--